pradhyumna186/sentiment_analyzer/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## Acknowledgments
+## 🙏 Acknowledgments

 - **NLTK** for natural language processing capabilities
 - **TextBlob** for sentiment analysis